RedDragonWebDesign/LandOfLafton/README.md

 ## Events to fix

+* Lafton 2 - in the fight Olaf encounter, you're supposed to get Quest 5 after the combat. but you only get Quest 5 after one of the combats in the chain, not both.
+* Lafton 2 - redo the treasure room not to use the Drow Key. use a different key. change the key-giving event too.
+* Lafton 2 - once the above two are fixed, can remove Quest 5 from the treasure room. the only way to get it will be to kill Olaf upstairs
+* Lafton 2 - remove fake door in the dungeon
 * I have a note that Hobgoblin Pass is buggy.
 * There's a nasty battle in Drow 1 that is duplicated once at each door.
 Should merge those together so that PCs don't trigger it twice by mistake.